skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 OCaml is strikingly different than just about any language I've used.
 I'm still a beginner with it, and my code is not very elegant.
 However, I appreciate it more as I use it, and I definitely see precursors to some of my favorite Haxe features there _(ADT, helpful typo messages, etc)_.
 The compiler is comprised of several layers, and I believe the core team has laid out these modules in a sensible fashion.

-I don't want to go into too many specifics, but one thing I personally would do differently now would be to rewrite unsupported target expressions where possible, instead of emitting source code directly _(as js and lua do currently)_.
+I don't want to go into too many specifics, but one thing I personally would do differently now would be to rewrite unsupported target expressions where possible, instead of emitting source code directly _(as JavaScript and Lua do currently)_.
 Hopefully that won't bite me to badly with support moving forward.

 # Is this similar to Hugh's work on cppast?